apache/flink-statefun/docs/sdk/python.md

 The ``context`` object passed to each function has the following attributes / methods.

+* address
+    * The address of the current function under execution
+* caller
+    * The address of the function that sent the current message.
+May be ``None`` if the message came from an ingress.
 * send(self, typename: str, id: str, message: Any)
     * Send a message to any function with the function type of the the form ``<namesapce>/<type>`` and message of type ``google.protobuf.Any``
 * pack_and_send(self, typename: str, id: str, message)